On this page...

 “Wash hands” means the process of thoroughly washing hands and the exposed portions of the arms up to the elbow with soap or detergent and water and drying with a single-use towel or air dryer.
 Bar soap shall not be set out for common use.

-- The barbershop or salon has and maintains:
+- The establishment has and maintains:

 - A service area that is equipped with exhaust fans or air filtration equipment that is of sufficient capacity to be capable of removing chemical fumes from the air;